reecemartin/dogwood/README.md

 # dogwood
 A project for creating enhanced interactive assignments with Canvas.
 Named after the provincial flower of British Columbia.

-The project is developed with the MERN stack.
+The project is developed with the MERN (Mongo Express React Node) stack.

 ## Project Motivation

 Many students and teachers have probably faced this exact scenario: An assignment's description is confusing, so students flock to the course's discussion boards to ask questions about it.
-However, a regular discussion board's structure is linear, and when they get long, questions that have already been asked about the confusing sections are easily missed, and more questions get asked about the same thing, causing confusion and extra work for instructor's to answer them.
+However, a regular discussion board's structure is linear, and when they get long, questions that have already been asked about the confusing sections and replies are easily missed, and more questions get asked about the same thing, causing confusion and extra work for instructor's to answer them.
 The problem: questions aren't clearly associated with specific parts of an assignment, and they aren't displayed in a logical order or way that allow for easy retrieval of information.

 ## Goal

 Dogwood aims to solve this problem that exist in traditional forum-style discussion boards by integrating a Q&A interface directly inside an assignment, giving students the ability to ask question about a specific part of an assignment, and display them in a way that is intuitive for other students to find the answer that they are looking for.
-Dogwood is designed to be a Canvas plug-in that can be embedded into a Canvas course in place of the built-in "Assignments" page, or it can be used as a standalone site after Canvas assignment information has been retrieved.
+Dogwood is designed to be a Canvas LMS (https://www.instructure.com/canvas/) plug-in that can be embedded into a Canvas course in place of the built-in "Assignments" page, or it can be used as a standalone site after Canvas assignment information has been retrieved.

 ## Initial Planning

-### The design
+### The Design

-The design and look of dogwood is inspired by its predecessors: Piazza and Canvas's own discussion board.
+The design and look of Dogwood is inspired by its predecessors: Piazza and Canvas's own discussion board.
 We wanted to incorporate what already works with these two products into what we thought they lacked: the context of the assignment description itself.
 As we envisioned this to be the entrypoint for a student into their assignment, we wanted the assignment description itself to take the center stage, and the discussion itself to take a supporting role, which is how we came to the initial design of having the description take up about 70% of the screen space, while questions and answers are shown in a sidebar on the right hand side.

 ### Anchored Questions